Jean-Jacques-Régis de Cambacérès

-Jean-Jacques-Régis de Cambacérès, Duke of Parma (/fr/; 18 October 1753 – 8 March 1824), was a French nobleman, lawyer, freemason and statesman during the French Revolution and the First Empire.
+Jean-Jacques-Régis de Cambacérès, Duke of Parma (/fr/; 18 October 1753 – 8 March 1824), was a French lawyer and statesman active during the French Revolution and the First French Empire.
 He is best remembered as one of the authors of the Napoleonic Code, which still forms the basis of French civil law and French-inspired civil law in many countries.

 Early life

 Cambacérès was born in Montpellier, into a family of the legal nobility.
 Although his childhood was relatively poor, his brother Étienne Hubert de Cambacérès later became a cardinal, and his father later became mayor of Montpellier.

 In 1774, Cambacérès graduated in law from the college d'Aix and succeeded his father as Councillor in the court of accounts and finances in Toulouse.
 He was a supporter of the French Revolution of 1789, and was elected as an extra deputy to represent the nobility of Montpellier, in case the government doubled the nobility's delegation at the meeting of the Estates-General at Versailles.
 However, as the delegation was not increased, he never took his seat.
 In 1792, he represented the department of Hérault at the National Convention which assembled and proclaimed the First French Republic in September 1792.